shikari1337/admin_redfit/INTEGRATION_GUIDE.md

 # ProductForm Component Integration Guide

-## Remaining Integration Tasks
+## Integration Tasks

-The following sections in `admin/src/pages/ProductForm.tsx` need to be replaced with the new components:
+All integration tasks have been completed!
+The following sections in `admin/src/pages/ProductForm.tsx` have been replaced with the new components:

 ### 1. Videos Section (lines ~1642-1735)
 **Replace with:** `<ProductVideos />`